 Being a truly fee-free card can make this a great option for the young, cash-strapped Uber rider that takes Uber to work or the club on a regular basis, or for a traveler that wants a simple secondary credit card.
 Since you will never pay a foreign transaction fee, you know your international Uber rides will cost exactly what the uber app tells you when you book the ride.

 Here’s another reason you might like the all-new Uber Visa Credit Card.
-It lets you earn up to 4% on every purchase.
+It lets you earn up to 5% on select purchases.

 Redeeming Your Purchase Rewards